MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-setup-machine-learning.md

 5. For R feature integration only, set the **MKL_CBWR** environment variable to [ensure consistent output](https://software.intel.com/articles/introduction-to-the-conditional-numerical-reproducibility-cnr) from Intel Math Kernel Library (MKL) calculations.

-   + Edit or create a file `named.bash_profile` in your user home directory, adding the line `export MKL_CBWR="AUTO"` to the file.
+   + Edit or create a file "named.bash_profile" in your user home directory, adding the line `export MKL_CBWR="AUTO"` to the file.

-   + Execute this file by typing `source.bash_profile` at a bash command prompt.
+   + Execute this file by typing "source .bash_profile" at a bash command prompt.

 6. Restart the SQL Server Launchpad service and the database engine instance to read the updated values from the INI file.
 A notification message is displayed when an extensibility-related setting is modified.